 You can also have lunch or dinner at one of Karlštejn’s pubs and restaurants.
 Pod Draci Skalou is a nice typical Czech restaurant with outdoor tables and a barbecue grill.
 Mains are from 110 to 250 CZK.

-From the train station it’s about 10 minutes’ walk to the village.
-You just turn left out of the station, cross the river and turn right.
-Once you are in the village car park then it’s nearly 1km to the castle, and you will past numerous crystal and souvenir stalls.
-Alternatively take a shared taxi (100 CZK per person) or a horse-drawn coach (150 CZK per person), departing from the car park.
-If you are driving your own car note that private vehicles are not allowed to drive up to the castle.
-For this reason you might rather consider pre-booking the excursion.
+From the train station, it’s about 10 minutes walk to the village.
+You turn left out of the station, cross the river and turn right.
+Once you are in the village car park, it’s nearly 1km to the castle, and you will pass numerous crystal and souvenir stalls.
+Alternatively, take a shared taxi (100 CZK per person) or a horse-drawn coach (150 CZK per person), departing from the car park; if you drive your own car, note that private vehicles are not allowed to drive up to the castle.
+For this reason, you might rather consider pre-booking the excursion.

 The Golf Club in Karlštejn

 Founded in 1993, The Karlštejn Golf Club staged its’ 1st European P.G.A. tour in 1997.
 It features a demanding 18 hole, par 72 courses upon the hill right across the water from the castle.
 It also offers some really amazing views.
 This course is 1 of the few Czech Republic courses that genuinely challenges the ability of the golfers.
 It is an uphill course where golfers have to lug their clubs up the hills in-between holes.
 Games here are a little pricey by the normal standards of the country (green fees begin at 2000 CZK), although it is worth it for golf enthusiasts.
 Also, there is a great relaxation centre and restaurant, a hot steam room, massages and a swimming pool so that you can indulge yourself following a tough day out on the green.
 Reservations are necessary for weekends.
 Visit wwww.karlstejn-golf.cz, Opening times are from 08:00 to sunset each day.